Frequently Asked Questions

 I am undertaking the Cardiff Award.
 How do Skills Development Courses work in this respect?

 Each session you attend can be mapped hour for hour towards your 70 hours in the Cardiff Award.
+If you are undertaking both the Diploma of Professional Development and the Cardiff Award you can use the same work experience.

 I am interested in becoming a Student-peer trainer.
 What do I need to do?